pashinin/workgroups2/README.md

 ## Install

-- Just install "workgroups2" from Melpa.
+Just install "workgroups2" from Melpa and activate it with `(workgroups-mode 1)` after everything else.

-OR

-- use git and put `workgroups2` somewhere on your Emacs load path

-        cd ~/.emacs.d/extensions
-        git clone git://github.com/pashinin/workgroups2.git

-- Byte-compile it if you want.
-This isn't required, but it'll speed some things up:

-        C-u 0 M-x byte-recompile-directory <RET> ~/.emacs.d/extensions/workgroups2/

 ## Configure

-- Load a module (if you installed it not from Melpa):

-        (add-to-list 'load-path "~/.emacs.d/extensions/workgroups2")
         (require 'workgroups2)

-- and set some parameters:

-        ;; Settings:
-        (setq wg-prefix-key (kbd "C-c z")       ; all commands start with this keys wg-use-default-session-file nil   ; turn off for "emacs --daemon" wg-default-session-file "~/.emacs_workgroups"
-              wg-use-faces nil
-              wg-morph-on nil)                  ; animation off
+        ;; if you start Emacs as "emacs --daemon"
+        ;; turn of autoloading of workgroups:
+        ;;(setq wg-use-default-session-file nil)

+        (workgroups-mode 1)   ; put this one at the bottom of .emacs

+You may want to configure it more:

+        ;; Change prefix key (before activating WG) (setq wg-prefix-key (kbd "C-c z"))

+        ;; Change workgroups session file
+        (setq wg-default-session-file "~/.emacs.d/.emacs_workgroups"

+        ;; Set your own keyboard shortcuts to reload/save/switch WG:
-        ;; Keyboard shortcuts - load, save, switch (global-set-key (kbd "<pause>")     'wg-reload-session)
+        (global-set-key (kbd "<pause>")     'wg-reload-session)
         (global-set-key (kbd "C-S-<pause>") 'wg-save-session)
         (global-set-key (kbd "s-z")         'wg-switch-to-workgroup)
         (global-set-key (kbd "s-/")         'wg-switch-to-previous-workgroup)

-        (workgroups-mode 1)     ; Activate workgroups

 ## Use

 Most commands are bound to both `<prefix> <key>` and `<prefix> C-<key>`.

-(To set a prefix key - see settings above)
+By default prefix is: "C-c z" (To change it - see settings above)

     <prefix> <key>
     <prefix> c    - create workgroup
+    <prefix> A    - rename workgroup
     <prefix> k    - kill workgroup
     <prefix> v    - switch to workgroup
     <prefix> C-s  - save session